Clarus Therapeutics Holdings Inc. (CRXT): Up ahead of its competition

-Clarus Therapeutics Holdings Inc. (CRXT) is priced at $0.43 after the most recent trading session.
-At the very opening of the session, the stock price was $0.54 and reached a high price of $0.54, prior to closing the session it reached the value of $0.48.
-The stock touched a low price of $0.4542.Recently in News on May 18, 2022, Clarus Therapeutics Announces Issuance of Patent Covering JATENZO® (testosterone undecanoate).
+Clarus Therapeutics Holdings Inc. (CRXT) is priced at $0.42 after the most recent trading session.
+At the very opening of the session, the stock price was $0.397 and reached a high price of $0.425, prior to closing the session it reached the value of $0.40.
+The stock touched a low price of $0.3735.Recently in News on June 9, 2022, Clarus Therapeutics to Present New Data for JATENZO® (testosterone undecanoate) at ENDO 2022, the Endocrine Society’s Annual Meeting.
 JATENZO is the first FDA-approved oral softgel for testosterone replacement therapy in adult males who have deficient testosterone due to certain medical conditions.
 You can read further details here

 Clarus Therapeutics Holdings Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.9400 on 04/20/22, with the lowest value was $0.3302 for the same time period, recorded on 05/26/22.